-Folded Flight Path® - Celebrating 10 years of High Resolution
+Folded Flight Path - The Key to Unlocking High Resolution

-LECO’s patented Folded Flight Path® (FFP®) technology is celebrating ten years of mass spectrometry breakthroughs.
+LECO’s patented Folded Flight Path® (FFP®) technology has celebrated over ten years of mass spectrometry breakthroughs.
 This ingenious concept uses multi-reflecting technology to strip away the oversized flight tubes from traditional high resolution Time-of-Flight (TOF) mass spectrometers and packs an impressive resolving power of 25,000 into a surprisingly small footprint.
 Ultra High Resolution mode enables the FFP instruments to reach resolving powers of over 50,000 with flight paths equivalent of 40 m without a single increase in lab space.

 The ingenious design of the Folded Flight Path is explored in greater detail in High Resolution Multi-Reflecting Time-of-Flight Mass Analyzer with Folded Flight Path, a paper written by Viatcheslav Artaev.